elfrucool/spring-batch-workshop/exercise-3/README.md

 ### STEP 2.
 Prevent the application to auto-launch spring batch jobs

-Spring boot automatically launches batch application unless you set this property to false:
+Spring boot automatically launches batch application unless you set this property to false in file `src/main/resources/application.properties`:

 ```properties
 # ... other properties ...